anxious-astrobiologist/Bipolar-englacial-bioinformatics-pipeline/README.md

 ---

 No raw sequencing data are hosted in this repository.
 This repository serves as a transparent record of the analytical workflow and software configuration.
+The raw data used in this workflow along with MAG sequences was deposited to NCBI under BioProject accession number PRJNA1335554.

 ---